Common Properties

 Chart Configuration

-The chart_config object allows you to customize chart appearance:
+The chart_config object allows you to customize chart appearance and behavior:

 Number Charts